maixnor/wu-quartz/content/Climate Change.md

 		- China: depending on which border the difference is great
 		- Dominican Republic: Wild Fires during Slave Revolts decimated forest cover
 - Forest cover decreases until ~Brazils GDP per capita and increases from then onwards
-	- #todo get image from slides
+	- #wontfix get image from slides